ibm-cloud-docs/infrastructure-hub/faqs-for-VMWare-to-VPC-migrations.md

 {: #vmware-can-i-migrate-vm}
 {: faq}

-Yes, as long as connectivity is established from on-premises to the RMM server and {{site.data.keyword.vpc_short}}.
+Yes, you can migrate VMware virtual machines when connectivity is established between on-premises, the RMM server, and {{site.data.keyword.vpc_short}}.

 ## Is data migration supported for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}?
 {: #vmware-is-data-migration-supported}